kaazing/gateway/doc/admin-reference/r_conf_service.md

 **Required?** Optional; **Occurs:** zero or one; **Values:** required, optional, none

-In an Enterprise Shield&trade; topology over `socks+ssl://`, the DMZ Gateway provides the internal Gateway with a digital certificate that the internal Gateway uses to verify the DMZ Gateway’s identity before establishing the secure connection.
+In an Enterprise Shield™ topology over `socks+ssl://`, the DMZ Gateway provides the internal Gateway with a digital certificate that the internal Gateway uses to verify the DMZ Gateway’s identity before establishing the secure connection.
 For added security, you can use the `socks.ssl.verify-client` option on the DMZ Gateway to require that the internal Gateway provide a digital certificate to establish a secure connection.
 This configuration ensures that both the DMZ Gateway and internal Gateway are verified via TLS/SSL before transmitting data, establishing mutual verification.

 | If you configure the socks.ssl.verify-client option with the value ... | Then ...                                                                                                                                                                                                                                                                                                    |
 |------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|